alfredmayaki/alfredmayaki/README.md

 - 👋 Hi, I’m @alfredmayaki
+- 📐 I'm a Labor Economist and a Royal Economic Society member
-- 👀 I’m interested in developing full-stack applications, particularly with Django, Python, and Node.js
+- 👀 I’m interested in data science and full-stack applications, particularly with Django, Python, and Node.js.
-- 🌱 I’m currently learning R for data analysis.
-- 📫 How to reach me alfred.mayaki@icloud.com
+- 📫 How to reach me: alfred.mayaki@icloud.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I support 3 soccer clubs: Inter Miami, Inter Milan, and Manchester City.

 <!---
 alfredmayaki/alfredmayaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.